-We share our tips for running Dungeons & Dragons scenarios without focusing on Initiative.
+We share our tips for running TTRPG scenarios without focusing on Initiative.

-Initiative is a concept in games such as Dungeons & Dragons that decides who acts when in combat.
+Initiative is a concept in games like Dungeons & Dragons that decides who acts when in combat.
 Players and enemies roll a d20 and add their Dexterity then a fight begins.
-It works well but it isn’t something we’ve come to rely on and niether should you.
+It works well but it isn’t something we’ve come to rely on and neither should you.

 Frankly, Initiative can bog down a game.
 Fights can take hours whereas traveling from point A to point B can take a manner of minutes.
 Not only does opting not to use Initiatve speed things up it allows everyone at the table to pay more attention.
 By not knowing when they are up, they may not dissappear into their phone.
 It’s a great way to ensure everyone, including the dungeon master, pays attention and is engaged.

 Fights tend to take a bit of time.
 Player turns can be lengthy and other players may tune out while it isn’t their turn.
 The next time you have an encounter try forgoing Initiatve altogether.
 Instead, narrate what is happening and ask the players what they want their characters to do.
 It’s best to still stick with standard action economy – action, bonus action, move, reaction – but instead of acting in turn, they act after the enemy does their action.